Sport in New South Wales: Rugby union

-The New South Wales Waratahs won the Super Rugby title in 2014 in front of a record crowd at ANZ Stadium.
+The New South Wales Waratahs won the Super Rugby title in 2014 in front of a record crowd at Stadium Australia.

 Cricket

 Cricket is one of the most popular sports in New South Wales.
 The NSW Blues are by far the most successful domestic cricket side in Australia having won the First-class competition 44 times and the One-Day Domestic cup nine times.
 They occasionally play first-class matches against touring International sides.
 New South Wales have played teams representing every Test-playing nation bar Bangladesh.
 They have provided the Australian Test and One Day International teams with some of the finest players ever to have graced the game of cricket, the most notable of them being Sir Don Bradman, Steve Waugh, Brett Lee, Glenn McGrath and many others.
 The current NSW Blues team's main home ground is the Sydney Cricket Ground.
 In the Twenty20 Big Bash League and Women's Big Bash League, the state is represented by the Sydney Sixers, playing at the Sydney Cricket Ground and the Sydney Thunder, playing at the Sydney Showground.